 Next, focus on high outstanding balances.
 Paying down each of your credit cards below 30 percent of the available credit and making on-time payments are the best ways to improve your score.

 In addition to solid credit, lenders want to see that you can handle a new mortgage payment, so they’ll look at your debt-to-income (DTI) ratio.
 This formula adds up all your monthly debts and divides it by your gross monthly income to get a percentage.
 Many lenders require a DTI ratio below 43 percent, though some loan programs allow up to 50 percent.
 To keep your DTI ratio manageable, avoid taking on new loans or making large purchases on credit cards for at least three months before applying for a mortgage.
 You should stick to this rule until you’ve finalized your mortgage, as lenders can pull up your credit report any time throughout the application process until you close.

 Step 2: Determine your budget

-To get a more accurate idea of what you can afford, factor in these kinds of expenses and other financial goals.
+To get a more accurate idea of what you can afford, factor in these kinds of regular household expenses, as well as your savings and investment goals.
 Look at your monthly net income to calculate how much you should spend on a mortgage payment.

 Step 3: Know your mortgage options